julienbassin/PSTenable/README.md

 ## Overview

-This is a PowerShell Module that I developed that is an API wrapper around [Tenable Security Center's API](https://docs.tenable.com/sccv/api/index.html).
+This is a PowerShell Module that I developed that is an API wrapper around [Tenable Security Center's API](https://docs.tenable.com/sccv/api/index.html) version 5.10

 ## Installation